htdat/woo-viet/readme.md

 ## Changelog

+### 1.5.0 - 2020.09.10

+* Add the OnePay international gateway #74
+* Add Order Button texts in OnePay gateway setting pages.
+(Commit 3c818d3)
+* Add rating and support links in the end of the settings page #30
+* Fix two issues related to supporting VND for PayPal Checkout #77

 ### 1.4.5 - 2019.10.22

 * Fix VND for PP Standard: wrong currency and gross (total) price in email confirmation #65